ooni/jafar/README.md

 The main module starts all the other modules.
 If you don't provide the `-main-command <command>` flag, the code will run until interrupted.
 If instead you use the `-main-command` flag, you can specify a command to run inside the censored environment.
+In such case, the main module will exit when the specified command terminates.
+Note that the main module will properly set the exit code if the child process fails.

+Note that it is not possible to pass arguments to this command.
+If you need to supply arguments to it, use a shell script.

-Use the `-main-user <username>` flag to select the user to use for running such command.
+Use the `-main-user <username>` flag to select the user to use for running child commands.
 By default, we use the `nobody` user for this purpose.
 We implement this feature using `sudo`, therefore you need to make sure that `sudo` is installed.

 ### iptables